araa47/glm-cli/README.md

 ![glm-midi-settings](./docs/glm-midi-settings.png)

-4. Run `python cli.py --help` to see the available commands
+4. Run `glm-cli --help` to see the available commands